kowi1/QtOpenCVLab/README.md

    - MinGW was used for this project.

-     Complete Pre-compiled binaries and SDK for OpenCV 2.4.13 built with for the MinGW Compiler can downloaded at https://drive.google.com/open?id=1JXeEQ6K6JvjuNNBU_ZqynzNbwSsq9DCF.
+     Complete Pre-compiled binaries and SDK for OpenCV 2.4.13 built  for the MinGW Compiler can downloaded at https://drive.google.com/open?id=1JXeEQ6K6JvjuNNBU_ZqynzNbwSsq9DCF.